SFToro/exercises/apps/pelis-svelte/README.md

 # Fetching exercise using OMDb
 The app fetches movies based on user input with validation.
-Implements debouncing and responsive grid
+Implements debouncing and responsive grid.
-Developped using Svelte
+Developped using Svelte.
+You can find here the version using [React](https://github.com/SFToro/exercises/tree/main/apps/pelis-react)

 ## Requirements: